 No, only fields designated by the Andrew W. Mellon Foundation are eligible.
 (See listing above)

 I was recently granted an academic leave.
 Am I still eligible to apply for this award?

 Applicants who have not received any academic leave within the last 18 months are generally considered as demonstrating more need and thus will be more competitive than those who have already had the benefit of an academic leave.
 If you have further questions about a recent leave, please contact us at [email protected].
 Please note that family or sick leave are not considered.

 When must the application materials be received on the deadline date?

-Letters of recommendation should be emailed to us at [email protected].
+Letters of recommendation should be submitted through the online application.

 Any additional questions should be directed to Mellon Program Associate, Ritu Mukherjee at [email protected].